Skip to content

 Monthly reconciliation & KPI reporting

-Books reconciled monthly against practice management with production, adjustments, collections by provider and procedure category, lab and supply COGS benchmarked, associate compensation calculated, dental KPI dashboard delivered.
+Books reconciled monthly against practice management with production, adjustments, and collections by provider and procedure category, lab and supply COGS benchmarked, associate compensation calculated, and the dental KPI dashboard delivered.

 Reporting & advisory

-Monthly financial package with the full dental KPI set, plus advisory on PPO contract evaluation, fee schedule strategy, associate-to-partner pathways, and location expansion modeling.
+A monthly financial package with the full dental KPI set, plus advisory on PPO contract evaluation, fee-schedule strategy, associate-to-partner pathways, and location-expansion modeling.

 A real KPI dashboard is the start.
 Practice growth is the point.